DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 You can train in a school or in a university setting, and study full-time (over a year) or part-time (over 2 or more years).
 Contact your [Get into teaching adviser](#get-help-and-advice) for guidance on the different types of courses available, or explore [how to train to be a teacher in England](/train-to-be-a-teacher).

+You may also wish to read [detailed guidance about fee-paying and salaried courses and qualified teacher status](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#train).

 You can apply for a teacher training place without visiting the UK.
 However, due to rules about immigration, not all providers can accept international applicants – contact them before you apply to check.

 <div class="inset">